 Our personal favorite reason to visit, however, is to soak up the tranquility of the space from one of the two personal soaking pools at Alvord Hot Springs.

-Managed by a private caretaker, the pools are accessible for a $5 fee.
+Managed by a private caretaker, the pools are open to overnight guests only.
 They’re enclosed in rustic huts that offer some privacy for couples or small groups, with an ideal year-round water temperature of between 100 and 110 degrees.
 There’s no sulfur smell here, no noise, just the feeling of utter bliss and relaxation.

 Not far from Alvord Hot Springs is Mickey Hot Springs, but you’ll need a Bureau of Land Management map to find it, since it’s off the main highway and not on any GPS.
 An active geothermal site, the boiling mud pots are evidence that the 10-foot deep azure pool is too hot for soaking.
 But in the winter, the icy landscape — framed by the ever-present sagebrush and towering Steens Mountain — is one you won’t find anywhere else.
 If conditions allow, it’s worth the detour to spend a few moments and marvel in the raw beauty.